-The 2016 Campus Climate Survey was the first in a series of biennial campus climate surveys of University of Mary Washington students.
+The 2018 Campus Climate Survey marks the second in a series of biennial campus climate surveys of University of Mary Washington students.
 This survey was meant to capture perceptions, attitudes, and prevalence of interpersonal violence, in particular sexual and gender-based violence, among students.
-The University utilized a modified version of the Administrator-Researcher Campus Climate Collaborative (ARC3) survey, sent to all undergraduate, graduate, part-time and full-time students enrolled as of February 2016.
+The University utilized a modified version of the Administrator-Researcher Campus Climate Collaborative (ARC3) survey, sent to all undergraduate, graduate, part-time and full-time students enrolled as of March 2018.

 Overall, 82% of students who participated in this survey indicated feeling safe on campus.
-Perceptions of the severity of sexual on violence is evenly split, with 33.7% indicating that sexual violence was not a problem on campus, 32% reporting that it is a problem, and 34.4% neutral on the subject.
-Nineteen percent of all students reported that they had experienced some form of sexual/gender harassment.
-Of students who reported experiencing violence while enrolled, 53% said that the University met their needs for support and accommodation, 64% said the University created an environment where they felt safe to discuss their experiences, and 64% said that they felt supported either through formal or informal resources.
+Perceptions of the severity of sexual violence is evenly split, with 31% indicating that sexual violence was not a problem on campus, 29% reporting that it is a problem, and 40% neutral on the subject.
+Fourteen percent of all students reported that they had experienced some form of sexual/gender-based harassment.
+Of students who reported experiencing violence while enrolled, 54% said that the University met their needs for support and accommodation, 75% said the University created an environment where they felt safe to discuss their experiences, and 60% said that they felt supported either through formal or informal resources.

-A vast majority (91.7%) of respondents indicated safe and healthy perceptions of their friends’ attitudes regarding a variety of interpersonal behaviors.
-Between 30 – 52% of respondents indicated that they participated in bystander intervention “at least most of the time” when witnessing a variety of events including asking someone who was upset at a party if they needed help (52.4%), walking a friend who had too much to drink home (44.9%), and intervening if they witnessed a friend verbally (45.4%) or physically (45.8%) abusing another person.
+A vast majority (92%) of survey respondents indicated safe and healthy perceptions of their friends’ attitudes regarding a variety of interpersonal behaviors.
+Between 33 – 56% of respondents indicated that they participated in bystander intervention “at least most of the time” when witnessing a variety of events, including asking someone who was upset at a party if they needed help (56%), walking a friend who had too much to drink home (51%), and intervening if they witnessed a friend verbally (50%) or physically (45%) abusing another person.